usnistgov/chipsff/README.md

 - `relax_structure()`: Optimizes the atomic structure using the specified calculator and relaxation settings.
 - `calculate_formation_energy(relaxed_atoms)`: Computes the formation energy per atom based on the relaxed structure and chemical potentials.
 - `calculate_elastic_tensor(relaxed_atoms)`: Calculates the elastic tensor for the relaxed structure.
-- `calculate_ev_curve(relaxed_atoms)`: Fits the energy-volume curve using an equation of state to obtain bulk modulus and equilibrium volume.
+- `calculate_ev_curve(relaxed_atoms)`: Fits the energy-volume curve using an equation of state to obtain bulk modulus, minimum energy and equilibrium volume.
 - `run_phonon_analysis(relaxed_atoms)`: Performs phonon band structure calculations, density of states, and thermal properties using Phonopy.
 - `analyze_defects()`: Analyzes vacancy formation energies by generating defects, relaxing them, and calculating formation energies.
 - `analyze_surfaces()`: Analyzes surface energies by generating surface structures, relaxing them, and calculating surface energies.
-- `run_phonon3_analysis(relaxed_atoms)`: Runs third-order phonon calculations for thermal conductivity using Phono3py.
+- `run_phonon3_analysis(relaxed_atoms)`: Runs third order force constant calculations for thermal conductivity using Phono3py.
 - `calculate_thermal_expansion(relaxed_atoms)`: Calculates the thermal expansion coefficient using the Quasi-Harmonic Approximation.
 - `general_melter(relaxed_atoms)`: Performs MD simulations to melt and quench the structure, then calculates the Radial Distribution Function (RDF).
+Can be used to generate amorphous structures.
 - `analyze_interfaces()`: Performs interface analysis between film and substrate materials using the `intermat` package.

 ## How to contribute